-When my friends and I played cover songs on the porch, I learned that singing in the periphery of passersby is a good first step in overcoming stagefright.
-In the winters, when it was cold, I wrote a lot of instrumental music and got my first real taste of multi-track digital recording.
-(Incidentally, I later wrote a song about all of this as though it was condensed into one summer.)
+When my friends and I played acoustic cover songs on the porch, I learned that singing in the periphery of passersby is a good first step in overcoming stagefright.
+Nobody ever yelled at us, anyway, at least not what we could hear.
+In the winters, when it was too cold for front porches and Michigan basements, I wrote a lot of instrumental music and got my first real taste of multi-track digital recording.
+I later wrote a song about all of this that condenses it into one summer.

-After about a year of this, I started to get a little sick of playing other people's music, so I went back to writing songs, but with my own lyrics this time.
+After about a year or so of this, I started to get a little sick of playing other people's music, so I went back to writing songs, but with my own lyrics this time.
 At this point, I had also begun working on my dissertation, and making music provided a good balance to what I would consider to be the exact opposite kind of writing.
 One has to be vague enough to be emotionally relatable, while the other has to be supported by factual evidence and laser-focused in terms of spefificity.

 This is not to say that I haven't grown to rather enjoy the immediate gratification that one gets from playing a song in front of people who seem to genuinely appreciate it.
 Over the years, I think my voice has gotten a little bit better, too, but only because I practice just about every day.
 At this point, I can sing all of my own songs spot on, which is all I really care about.
 If people don't like the untrained timbre of my voice, I'm ok with that.

 Not that I need to justify why I write lyrics, but I thought that I would walk you down the path that took me here.
 I have been playing music for many years, but for most of that time, the only writing that I did involved other projects that had nothing to do with music.
 At various points in my life, I have come back to writing my own songs and lyrics, most recently about five and a half years ago, when I asked myself, "Why not?" and couldn't come up with a reasonable answer.